Andinh6/Oracle-Vending-Change/README.md

 ### GetChange
 `public void getChange(int changeAmount)`

-Calculate the minimun number of counts to sum up to a total amount, and remove the coins from the vending machine's coinbank.
+Calculate the minimum number of counts to sum up to a total amount, and remove the coins from the vending machine's coinbank.
 The performance for a typical usecase of the vending machine using dynamic programming is slower than a non-minimal coin count greedy approach, but ensures an optimal solution.
 However, a minimal coin count greedy approach would be significantly slower.

 ## Decisions and Justifications